 Copy - This will copy the link to the clipboard so you can paste it elsewhere.

-and you will also see a copy of the created link under the Generate button, where you can do a Copy as described below.
+and you will also see a copy of the created link under the Generate button, where you can do a Copy as described above.
 Press Close to exit the dialog.

 The Layout button will display a list of all the default module windows registered with the application as shown here: